-Graduate students are expected to be active and involved in professional counseling organizations, including American Counseling Association\ (ACA), Texas Counseling Association (TCA).
+Graduate students are expected to be active and involved in professional counseling organizations, including American Counseling Association\ (ACA), Texas Counseling Association\(TCA).
+The local counseling organization is the West Texas Counseling Association (WTCA).
+It is a excellent opportunity to network professionally and obtain continuing education opportunities.
 Other area professional organizations that may be of interest are the Texas Mental Health Counseling Association (TMHCA), American Association of Christian Counselors (AACC).